Before hiring an Uber accident lawyer it is important to consider the following:

 What You Should do After an Uber or Lyft Rideshare Car Accident

-Being involved in a rideshare accident can be both disorienting and perplexing.
+Being involved in a rideshare car accident can be both disorienting and perplexing.
 The convoluted Uber car rules of who gets covered and for how much can be very stressful to deal with especially when someone is injured.
 Remember to always prioritize your health first after any accident and then consider litigation later.
 Things like back injuries and traumatic brain injuries can be sustained from any car accident and should be addressed immediately or else complications may occur.
+This is not only for your own health but also for your Uber vehicle accident claim as well.
+Getting medical treatment as soon as possible after a car wreck is essential since any delay in seeking medical treatment can potentially be used against a claimant.
+Many people make the mistake of delaying treatment after a car accident which can be taken as a sign that your injuries are not that severe.

 Can I lose my access to Uber or Lyft if I make a claim?